Back to Guides

 *Lady and the Tramp is available with The Disney Bundle.
 Access content from each service separately.

-11. Frozen (2013)
+14. Frozen (2013)

 Title art for the non-Christmas Christmas movie, Frozen.

-An ever-popular Disney film, Frozen may not be a Christmas movie in the traditional sense, but the animated film’s snowy setting of Arendelle coupled with whimsical, winter-themed elements and heart-warming storylines make this film perfect to watch in the days leading up to Christmas.
+An ever-popular Disney film, Frozen may not be a Christmas movie in the traditional sense.
+But the animated film’s snowy setting of Arendelle coupled with whimsical, winter-themed elements and heart-warming storylines make this film perfect to watch in the days leading up to Christmas.

 Watch: Frozen